What Is a VDRL Test?

 - swelling in lymph nodes near the sore

-- skin rash that does not itch
+- a skin rash that doesn’t itch

 The VDRL Test